com-pas/compas-scl-validator/README.md

 Service to validate SCL Files.

+**The CoMPAS SCL validator is currently not maintained.
+It is waiting for a refactor to work properly.**

 ## Rest and Websockets versions

 The validation can be done using both Rest and Websockets as transportation technic.